Nepal Map

 Its capital city is Kathmandu, where the local time zone is UTC+5.75, which is 10.75 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Kathmandu: N/A.

 For nature lovers, we do note the following elevation data regarding Nepal; mean elevation: 2,565 m, elevation extremes; lowest point: Kanchan Kalan 70 m, highest point: Mount Everest 8,850 m.
-The lengths of its total coastline are: 0 km (landlocked country) and the length of the land boundaries is total: 3,159 km.
+The length of its total coastline are: 0 km (landlocked country) and the length of the land boundaries is total: 3,159 km.

 Current environmental issues in Nepal; deforestation (overuse of wood for fuel and lack of alternatives); contaminated water (with human and animal wastes, agricultural runoff, and industrial effluents); wildlife conservation; vehicular emissions.